clclab/clc-labs/retention-recognition/retention-recognition.md

 where you were and choose another random direction.

 ::: question
-The file `polynomial.py` contains an implementation of the simple hill climbing algorithm for the polynomial model.
+The file `optimization.py` contains an implementation of the simple hill climbing algorithm that you can use with the polynomial model, just like the grid search algorithm.
 Carefully look at the code and figure out how it works.
-Train the polynomial using hill climbing.
+Train the polynomial model using hill climbing.
 Plot the cost after every parameter update, and make a plot showing the model fit after training.
 *(1 point)*
 :::